List of Star Trek: Lower Decks characters: Jack Ransom

 Jack Ransom (voiced by Jerry O'Connell) is the human first officer of the Cerritos, whom McMahan compared to Next Generation's William Riker, if he was on speed and had less shame.
 He soon recognizes Boimler's considerable talents as an officer and becomes responsible for Mariner's final probationary period with full authority to dishonorably discharge her if she fails.
 Ransom is eventually satisfied at her progress, but he later witnesses Mariner in an unauthorized act that leads to a misunderstanding shared with the captain that is serious enough to drive Mariner to resign her commission.
 Eventually, Mariner returns to Starfleet and Ransom, to his horror, is assigned as her mentor for her newfound resolve to now seriously rise in the ranks.
+When Ransom decides to promote Mariner, and she objects, he refuses to reverse it.
+A misunderstanding soon develops, though is resolved with his reassurance that he is not giving up on her, and she accepts her new rank.
+At the end of season 5 and the series, Ransom has been promoted to Captain of the USS Cerritos after Captain Freeman has been reassigned to the repurposed and relocated Starbase 80 to oversee explorations of a stable dimensional portal.

 Shaxs

 Shaxs (voiced by Fred Tatasciore) is a Bajoran tactical officer aboard the Cerritos.
-Shaxs /'shaeks/ is extremely aggressive with a warrior ethos and a willingness to go into battle.
+Shaxs /'shaeks/ is extremely aggressive with a warrior ethos and a willingness to go into battle, while simultaneously being emotionally fragile and easily reduced to tears.
 He has been described as a parody of both Worf and Kira Nerys, who is a former comrade of his.
 Shaxs dies in battle at the end of the first season while saving Rutherford but sacrificing himself.
 The second season introduces a new security chief for the Cerritos, and Shaxs returns in the third episode of season two, apparently revived by unspeakable methods.
-He is in a romantic relationship with Dr T'Ana.
+He is in a romantic relationship with Dr. T'Ana.
 In addition, while he has little to do with the Lower Deckers, his opinion of Ensign Boimler dramatically changes for the better when the Ensign's determination to make up for an inadvertent insult is successful in enabling Shaxs to fulfill his favorite battle tactic of ejecting the warp core in a time of need.